Discover how to get admission to the bar of the Supreme Court of the United States (SCOTUS)!

 Here’s how our NYSBA Supreme Court admission group looked like:

 Just in case you need a closer look, here we go:

 Luckily, we managed to receive our SCOTUS bar admission in 2019 (without any masks).
 In view of the subsequent pandemic restrictions, it is uncertain if and when things will get back to normal.

-Walking up the Supreme Court building grand steps was magnificent.
+Walking up the 44 grand steps of the Supreme Court building was magnificent.
+Passing beneath the “Equal Justice Under Law” engraving at the top was astonishing.
 Court lobby and halls were full of history…

 To observe the admission ceremony, only one guest per admittee was allowed into the Courtroom.
 Children under six years of age were not allowed in the Courtroom.
 Electronic devices, purses, bags, or backpacks were prohibited.
 No photos were allowed inside the Courtroom.
 Any cameras had to stay in the holding room during the ceremony.
 Those policies were strictly enforced.

 The Courtroom was really astounding.
 After we all entered, eight Justices appeared and took their seats at the bench.
 Justice Thomas politely helped Justice Ginsburg in the Courtroom.
 It was so heartwarming to witness this all in person.

 Leaving the Court building by the grand steps was touching as well.

 Most importantly, seeing almost all of the Justices so close was astounding.